 |15:45 – 16:30||Questions and answers discussion session – perspectives and applications|

 |Target group:||Anyone interested in the basic concepts of data assimilation.|

 |Max number of participants:||25|

-The registration deadline will be 31 July 2016.
-Registration fees will include catering (coffee breaks and lunch), a copy of the course manual and use of the computer cluster to run the experiments.
+The registration is closed.
+Registration fees include catering (coffee breaks and lunch), a copy of the course manual and use of the computer cluster to run the experiments.

 Participation is by pre-registration only.
 The workshop may be cancelled in case of low registration numbers.

 |Registration deadline:||31 July 2016|